Inheritance is an emotionally and financially challenging topic to discuss or endure.

 When you sell the inherited property as-is you don’t have to stress about home improvement, maintenance, curb appeal, or listing your home on the MLS.
 Instead, you can save time and enjoy the convenience of accepting a cash offer from a third party, which will help you qualify for an arm’s length transaction.

-- The home is being sold at a fair market value that is less than the inherited value
+2. The property is sold at a fair market value that is less than the inherited value.

-- The home hasn’t been used by you (or your siblings) for personal purposes
+3. The property hasn’t been used by you (or your siblings) for personal purposes.

-- The property was not used for personal use before the sale
+4. The property was not used for personal use before the sale.

 If the above criteria are met, then you can typically claim a loss on the sale of your inherited property and avoid the capital gains tax expense.